The first in a series of guest written posts, we hear from Roger Coles of Keeping It Human about conflict and behaviour.

 We all know that workplace conflict exists.
 At some point or other, we’ve all been exposed to it, embroiled in it and felt its draining and debilitating effects.
 And just for clarity, we’re not talking about the ‘healthy tension’ type of conflict here – that can be very positive for an organisation.
 We’re talking about the kind of thing that can result in toxic relationships, sickness absence, disciplinaries, resignations, etc.

 So, where is all this conflict coming from?
 Surely our workplaces aren’t so permanently dysfunctional and hostile – are they?
-Short answer is ‘no’, but perhaps we shouldn’t be surprised that there seems to be a lot of conflict about.
+The short answer is ‘no’, but perhaps we shouldn’t be surprised that there seems to be a lot of conflict about.

 For starters, the very nature of an organisation has the potential for conflict hard-wired into it.
 Any organisation, from the vibrant, young, exciting start-up of just a few people through to the vast, monolithic multi-national corporation is made up of people formed into different parts – each with their own function, specialisation and therefore, their own needs and interests.